Passport to Careers

 The bill adds to the existing Passport to College Promise program, which has provided college scholarships and support services for foster youth who have been dependents of the state.
 Changes implemented as of July 2018 include expanded eligibility to youth in federal and tribal foster care and to students in pre-apprenticeships and apprenticeships.
 The bill also adds eligibility for homeless youth beginning in 2019.

-The Passport to Careers program helps students from foster care prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.
+The Passport to Careers program helps former foster youth and unaccompanied homeless youth prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.
 Under the Passport to Careers program, there are two sub-programs:

 - Passport to College

 Through the Passport to College program, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the Washington College Grant and State Work Study programs.